 Low-Sugar Pumpkin Cheesecake Pie

 I never was a fan of pumpkin pie, and back in the days when I wasn’t watching my sugar intake I’d always pick banana cream for my Thanksgiving pie.
-Then I started on a lower-carb/low-glycemic eating path, and discovered a recipe for Reduced Sugar Layered Pumpkin Cheesecake that I really liked, and I made that a few years for Thanksgiving.
+Then I started on a lower-carb/low-glycemic eating path, and discovered a recipe for Low-Sugar (or Sugar-Free) Layered Pumpkin Cheesecake that I really liked, and I made that a few years for Thanksgiving.

 Then one year I got the urge to try something slightly different, and came up with this pumpkin cheesecake pie that’s halfway between pumpkin pie and pumpkin cheesecake.
 It has more pumpkin than the cheesecake recipe did, and the texture is a little closer to pumpkin pie, while still having that creamy mouth feel of cheesecake.

 How did I like it?
 I gobbled up the piece you see in this photo for breakfast when I first posted the recipe!
 I highly recommend it for a slightly different take on Thanksgiving pie.
-And if you want a version of this that’s even lower in carbs, you could try making a Low-Carb Walnut Pie Crust for this instead of the purchased crust I used, which is what I’m going to be trying this year!
+And if you want a version of this that’s even lower in carbs, check the suggestions in the recipe for that.
+Low-Carb Walnut Pie Crust for this instead of the purchased crust I used, which is what I’m going to be trying this year!

 I made this three times to get a recipe with very minimal sugar that I loved the flavor of, and if I was better at baking, my oven wasn’t broken so I had to use the toaster oven, and Thanksgiving wasn’t four days away, I might have tried baking it in a water bath to prevent the cracking on top.
 I actually didn’t mind the more rustic look with a few cracks in the surface, but if anyone tries using a water bath to bake this, I’d love to hear how it turns out.